10 Things I Wish I’d Known Before Trekking Hampta Pass (First-Timer’s Guide)

 Pack Light—Seriously

 Overpacking was my biggest mistake.
-I thought I’d need extra this and that, but when you're trekking at higher altitudes (the Hampta Pass trek height reaches about 14,100 ft), every extra gram feels like a kilo.
+I thought I’d need extra things, but when you're trekking at higher altitudes (the Hampta Pass trek height reaches about 14,100 ft), every extra gram feels like a kilo.

 Your Trekking Shoes Are More Important Than Your Jacket